Management Skills: Definition and Examples

 As you advance in your career, gain experience and grow your professional abilities, you might consider taking on management opportunities.

-Whether you’re preparing for future leadership roles or you’re a manager seeking to grow and improve your abilities, the following information, tips and examples of managerial skills can help.
+Whether you are preparing for future leadership roles or you are a manager seeking to grow and improve your abilities, the following information, tips and examples of managerial skills can help.

-There are two types of skills you need to excel in your career: hard skills and soft skills.
-To be a successful manager, you need to develop both.
+There are two types of skills you require to excel in your career: hard skills and soft skills.
+To be a successful manager, you require to develop both.
 Hard skills are technical, teachable abilities you learn through school, training and job experience.
-For example, if you’re a software engineer, one of your hard skills may be proficiency in programming languages.
-As a manager, it’s important to develop these abilities so you can effectively lead others in honing the same skills.
+For example, if you are a software engineer, one of your hard skills may be proficiency in programming languages.
+As a manager, it is important to develop these abilities so you can effectively lead others in honing the same skills.

 On the other hand, soft skills are applicable in any role or industry and are often even more important for management than technical proficiencies.
 Generally, soft skills are developed over time through managing your responsibilities and interacting with others.
 Problem-solving, time management and verbal communication are all examples of important soft skills.